 Fire Doors should be inspected regularly and you should:

-Though prevention is always best, you are also required by law to make a detailed fire emergency plan so your people can keep themselves and members of the public out of danger.
+Though prevention is always best, you are also required by law to make a detailed fire emergency evacuation plan.
+This is so that your people can keep themselves and members of the public out of danger.

 A simple emergency plan must show that you have, among other things: